 What Kind of Cheese Do You Put on a Charcuterie Board?

 There are many different types of cheese that can be used on a charcuterie board.
 Some of the most popular options include goat cheese, cheddar cheese, and brie cheese.
-There are also many other less common cheeses that can be used, such as gouda, blue cheese, and feta cheese.
+There are also many other less common cheeses that can be used, such as gouda, blue cheese, feta, and camembert.

 Ultimately, it is up to the person creating the charcuterie board to decide which cheeses to use.
 We believe a combination of fun cheeses (like the burrata in the video above), and more common cheeses, is best.